The Early Years

 Primary Empires

 Over time, I will continue to add alternative or additional ships that will never be published.
-However, since not everything has been rejected yet, I haven't put very many up yet.
+However, since not everything has been rejected yet, I haven't put up as many as I would like.

-The empires and fleets represented in Modules Y1 and Y2 are:
+The empires and fleets represented in the Early Years Modules are:

 General: Bases for each empire are provided in Y1.
-Y2 adds some general units and ground bases.
+Y2 and Y3 add more general units and ground bases.

 Federation: Both the early Star Fleet fleet and the earlier Federation National ships.